docopt/docopt.org/index.md

     -l, --long            Long output.
     -h, --human-readable  Display in human-readable format.

+More details on how to write options' descriptions will follow below.

 ### [--]

-Double dash "`--`", when not part of an option, is used (by convention) to separate options and positional arguments, to handle cases when e.g. file names could be mistaken for options.  `docopt`-based command-line arguments parsers support this convention.
-Thus you are recommended to include "`[--]`" into your patterns before positional arguments in order to inform your users that it is supported.
-For example:
+Double dash "`--`", when not part of an option, is often used by convention to separate options and positional arguments, in order to handle cases when e.g. file names could be mistaken for options.
+In order to support this convention, add "`[--]`" into your patterns before positional arguments.

     Usage: the_program [options] [--] <file>...

+Apart from this special meaning, "`--`" is just a normal command, so you can apply any previously-described operations, for example make it required (by dropping brackets "`[ ]`")

+### [-]

+Single dash "`-`", when not part of an option, is often used by convention to signify that a program should process `stdin`, as opposed to a file.
+If you want to follow this convention add "`[-]`" to your pattern.
+"`-`" by itself is just a normal command, which you can use with any meaning.

 Option descriptions
 -------------------------------------------------------------------------------

+Option descriptions consist of a list of options that you put below your ussage-patterns.
+It is optional to specify them if there is no ambiguity in usage-patterns (described in [`--option` section](#)).

+Option's description allows to specify:

+- that a short and a long options are synonymous,
+- that an option has an argument,
+- default value for option's argument.

+The rules are as follows:

+Every line that starts with "`-`" or "`--`" (not counting spaces) is treated as an option description, e.g.:

+    Options:
+      --verbose   # GOOD
+      -o FILE     # GOOD
+    Other: --bad  # BAD, line does not start with dash "-"

+To specify that option has an argument, put a word describing that argument after space (or equals "`=`" sign) as shown below.
+Follow either `<angular-brackets>` or `UPPER-CASE` convention for options' arguments.
+You can use comma if you want to separate options.
+In the example below, both lines are valid, however you are recommended to stick to a single style.

+    -o FILE --output=FILE       # without comma, with "=" sign
+    -i <file>, --input <file>   # with comma, wihtout "=" sing

+Use two spaces to separate options with their informal description.

+    --verbose MORE text.    # BAD, will be treated as if verbose
+                            # option had an argument MORE, so use
+                            # 2 spaces instead
+    -q        Quit.         # GOOD
+    -o FILE   Output file.  # GOOD
+    --stdout  Use stdout.   # GOOD, 2 spaces

+If you want to set a default value for an option with an argument, put it into the option-description, in form `[default: <the-default-value>]`.

+    --coefficient=K  The K coefficient [default: 2.95]
+    --output=FILE    Output file [default: test.txt]
+    --directory=DIR  Some directory [default: ./]

 Implementations
 -------------------------------------------------------------------------------